NPower-JDA/.github/profile/README.md

 ## Contact Us 🤝

-If you have any questions or would like to get in touch with us by sending a message to anyone of us on GitHub
+If you have any questions or would like to get in touch with us, send a message to anyone of us on GitHub.